 During the 1911-1912 winter season, Dr. Otis and his daughters were living there once again.
 They returned to Europe in the spring of 1912.

-During the 1912-1913 winter season, 267 Beacon was the home of real estate investor Stephen Westcott Sleeper, and his wife, Eliza Harriet (Cushing) Sleeper.
-They had married in June of 1911; prior to their marriage, he had lived at 336 Beacon with his mother, Maria A. (Westcott) Sleeper, the widow of Jacob Henry Sleeper, Jr. Stephen and Eliza Sleeper had moved from 267 Beacon by the 1913-1914 season and by 1915 were living at 12 West Cedar.
+During the 1912-1913 winter season, 267 Beacon was the home of real estate investor Stephen Westcott Sleeper, and his wife, Elisa Harriet (Cushing) Sleeper.
+They had married in June of 1911; prior to their marriage, he had lived at 336 Beacon with his mother, Maria A. (Westcott) Sleeper, the widow of Jacob Henry Sleeper, Jr. Stephen and Elisa Sleeper had moved from 267 Beacon by the 1913-1914 season and by the 1914-1915 season, were living at 12 West Cedar.

 By the 1914-1915 winter season, 267 Beacon was the home of stockbroker and banker Joshua Bennett Holden, Jr., and his wife Mabel (Bonsal) Holden.
 They previously had lived at 337 Commonwealth.
 They continued to live at 267 Beacon during the 1917-1918 winter season, but moved soon thereafter and by January of 1920 were living at 265 Clarendon.